zowe/docs-site/docs/extend/extend-zowe-overview.md

 - [Dynamic API registration](#dynamic-api-registration)
 - [Static API registration](#static-api-registration)

+**Notes:**
-For information about how to onboard REST APIs, see the [Onboarding Overview](extend-apiml/onboard-overview.md).
+- For information about how to onboard REST APIs, see the [Onboarding Overview](extend-apiml/onboard-overview.md).
+- To streamline the process of onboarding new REST API services to the API Mediation Layer, see [Onborading a REST API service with the YAML Wizard](extend-apiml/onboard-wizard/#onboarding-your-rest-service-with-the-wizard.md)

 ### Dynamic API registration